We surveyed 200+ security practitioners to discover the state of device management in 2022.

 keep_alive: 30s

-Maximum number of attempts to retry a failed connection to a redis node.
-Only certain type of errors are retried, such as connection timeouts.
+The maximum number of attempts to retry a failed connection to a Redis node.
+Only certain types of errors are retried, such as connection timeouts.

 redis: